Glossary in Molecular Biology of Cancer and Molecular Techniques

-The aim of the ESMO Glossary of Molecular Biology in Cancer (published in 2012) is to serve as an aid to practicing oncologists while they are acquiring knowledge and developing an awareness and appreciation of the molecular processes underlying the development of cancer.
+The aim of the ESMO Glossary in Molecular Biology of Cancer and Molecular Techniques is to serve as an aid to practicing oncologists while they are acquiring knowledge and developing an awareness and appreciation of the molecular processes underlying the development of cancer.

 The second goal is to help them to understand the basic requirements for the common laboratory techniques used to demonstrate molecular features of malignancy when critically evaluating and interpreting research findings.

 The ultimate goal of this Glossary is to develop a common terminology and to enable oncology practitioners to speak the same language with basic scientists and translational researchers when analyzing research findings and translating cancer biology to cancer medicine.

 In developing this Glossary, the ESMO Translational Research and Personalised Medicine Working Group (TR and PM) considered a review of a previous ESMO document, the Glossary in Molecular Biology of Cancer, as a priority.
 The first edition was produced more than a decade ago on the occasion of an ESMO educational course.
 The aim was to enhance the understanding of attendees in a difficult area for most clinicians.
 In the meantime, the field of cancer biology has become increasingly important and new complex terms and knowledge have emerged, as well as molecular techniques in oncology.